splunk/public-o11y-docs/gdi/opentelemetry/components/attributes-processor.rst

 .. meta::
       :description: Use the attributes processor to transform, redact, update, hash, or delete attributes of spans, metrics, or logs.
 Read on to learn how to configure the component.

-The attributes processor is an OpenTelemetry Collector component that modifies spans, metrics, or logs through actions.
+The attributes processor is an OpenTelemetry Collector component that modifies the attributes of spans, metrics, or logs through actions.
 You can combine actions in a single processor instance to run complex operations.
 Use cases include, among others, obfuscating sensitive information, copying values to new keys, and backfilling attributes.

 You can apply any of the following actions on collected attributes of spans, metrics, or logs: